-The Regional CMP reflect the goals and objectives developed as part of the Michiana on the Move: 2045 Transportation Plan.
-While MACOG will be developing more extensive regional objectives throughout the next fiscal year, the overall focus of the CMP is to reduce congestion through the use of better management and operations of the existing transportation system.
+The Regional CMP reflects the goals and objectives developed as part of the Michiana on the Move: 2050 Transportation Plan to Enhance High Quality Hometowns, Ensure Safe Movement of People and Goods, and Support a Thriving Economy.
+The overall focus of the CMP is to reduce congestion through the use of better management and operations of the existing transportation system.
+The objectives of CMP support a range of regional goals..
 Therefore the primary objectives are to: